Justlearn

 5. You hit the target

-When someone hit’s a target, they fired a successful shot.
+When someone hit’s a target, they have fired a successful shot.
 So, saying this means that they were successful and that they accomplished a job or a task.

 6. That’s a real work of art